 Step 1 – First of all remove the load resistance rL of the given circuit.

-Step 2 – Replace all the impedance source by their internal resistance.
+Step 2 – Replace all the sources by their internal resistance.

-Step 4 – Now find the equivalent resistance at the load terminals know as Thevenin’s Resistance (RTH).
+Step 4 – Now find the equivalent resistance at the load terminals, known as Thevenin’s Resistance (RTH).

 This theorem is possibly the most extensively used networks theorem.
 It is applicable where it is desired to determine the current through or voltage across any one element in a network.
-The Thevenin’s Theorem is an easy way to solve the complicated network.
+Thevenin’s Theorem is an easy way to solve a complicated network.